-Now, I’m going to circle back to the reason why I’ve titled this blog post Deafening Silence.
-The reason is because that is the name of this new project.
-That is the title of this new manuscript.
+So why have I titled this blog post Deafening Silence?
+Because that's the name of this new project., the title of the new manuscript.

 Why am I not going to call it The Roos Are Loose like the short story?
 Because the short story is a work unto itself.
 I’m really happy with the way it turned out and so I just want to let that be.